-The Institute for Natural Resource Sciences (IUNR) is committed to the sustainable use of natural resources and intact habitats for humans, animals and plants.
-We train aspiring environmental engineers, offer a wide range of continuing education programmes and carry out applied research and development.
-As pioneers in the development of sustainable solutions, our work is interdisciplinary, science-based and relates to current, socially relevant issues.
-Our thematic focus is the interfaces between society, the environment and technology.
+We also offer a diverse range of training programmes and conduct applied research and development.
+As pioneers in the development of sustainable solutions, we take an interdisciplinary and science-based approach to the examination of current, socially relevant issues.
+Our focus is on the interfaces between society, the environment and technology.

-The IUNR conducts research in three research centres, Ecological Engineering, Ecosystems and Biodiversity, and Environmental and Agrofood Systems, which are comprised of a total of 22 research groups.
+The IUNR conducts research in six Research Units, Organic Agriculture, Geoecology, Sustainability Transformation and Food Systems, Ecotechnologies and Energysystems, Tourism and Sustainable Development and Urbane Ecosystems, which are comprised of a total of 22 research groups.
 The focus of our research is the development of sustainable solutions at the interfaces between society, environment and technology.
 In collaboration with our partners from private and public companies, we work on applied research and development projects and also offer various services.
 This active participation in national and European research programmes creates synergies between the various parties involved.